fkuehnel/bayesian-slam/README.md

 The paper provides a self-contained reference for the SE(3) machinery, all symbolically verified.
 This machinery is equivalent to the standard toolkit in **Solà, et. al**, and extends it:

-- Exponential/logarithmic maps with Lie-Cartan coordinates of the first kind
+- Exponential/logarithmic maps with Lie-Cartan coordinates of the first kind (already known)
 - Closed-form finite Rodrigues vector composition via the SU(2)/Z₂ ≅ SO(3) double cover
 - Phase reflection handling at Θ = π with cutline analysis
 - Wei-Norman formula and both left/right Rodrigues Jacobians